lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

 ..  container:: justify

-    The objective of this tutorial is to use the reactive force field named *reaxff* :cite:`van2001reaxff, zou2012investigation`.
-This force field allows for the calculation of chemical bond formation.
+    The objective of this tutorial is to use a reactive force field (*ReaxFF* :cite:`van2001reaxff, zou2012investigation`),
+    and calculate the partial charges of a system undergoing deformation, as well as chemical bonds formation and breaking.

 ..  container:: justify